 Mountaineerin is a growing outdoor company focusing on walking and trekking events.
 All of our staff are either outdoor professionals or experienced enthusiasts who regularly spend their personal time in the mountains walking, climbing, trekking and camping.

-All of our events are fully insured for the level of activity taking place and we have financial failure protection in place so your money is protected in the event the company should failure to deliver through insolvency.
-Above all we love what we do and hope you will love travelling with Mountaineerin too.
+All of our events are fully insured for the level of activity taking place and we have financial failure protection in place so your money is protected in the event the company should fail to deliver through insolvency.
+Above all, we love what we do and hope you will love travelling with Mountaineerin too.

 Where our events and treks use local porters and guides we ensure they are paid and treated fairly.
 We value the time and effort our local teams put in and they are an integral part of the Mountaineerin team.
 Their welfare is our top priority.

-- 4 nights hotel in Kathmandu (2 nights before the trek and 2 nights after)
+- 4 nights stay in a hotel in Kathmandu (2 nights before the trek and 2 nights after)

 - All airport transfers

-- Domestic airfares (Kathmandu to Lukla, Lukla to Kathmandu)
+- Domestic airfares (Kathmandu to Lukla airport and the return flight from Lukla airport to Kathmandu)

-- All National Park entrance fees including TIMS card and permits
+- All Sagarmatha National Park entrance fees including TIMS card and permits

 - All meals whilst trekking (breakfast, lunch, dinner and hot drinks)